 Members have the option to participate in the Quality Care Dental Plan (QCDP) or they may elect not to participate.
 The election not to participate will remain in effect the entire plan year, without exception.
 The annual Benefit Choice Period is the only time members may enroll in the dental plan or waive enrollment.
 Each plan participant is subject to an annual plan deductible for all dental services, except those services listed in the Schedule of Benefits as diagnostic or preventive.

-Effective with the May 2014 Benefit Choice Period, non-Medicare annuitants and survivors who elect to opt out of the health coverage will continue to have dental coverage under the plan.
+Non-Medicare annuitants and survivors who elect to opt out of the health coverage will continue to have dental coverage under the plan.
 This benefit of 'no health, keep dental' does not apply to active employees who opt out or annuitants who are not eligible for the financial incentive.
 Annuitants and survivors who do not want the dental coverage must mark the appropriate box on the Benefit Choice Election Form in order to drop their dental coverage.
 Note: Opting out of health includes the termination of vision, prescription and behavioral health coverage.

 The QCDP offers two separate networks of dentists in addition to the option of going out-of-network.
 The two networks are the Delta Dental PPO℠ and the Delta Dental Premier℠.